d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

     * What happens?
     * Bias the model towards more likely outputs, e.g., by sampling from $q(x_t \mid x_{t-1}, \ldots, x_1) \propto P(x_t \mid x_{t-1}, \ldots, x_1)^\alpha$ for $\alpha > 1$.
 1. Run the code in this section without clipping the gradient.
 What happens?
-1. Change sequential partitioning so that it does not separate hidden states from the computational graph.
-Does the running time change?
-How about the perplexity?
 1. Replace the activation function used in this section with ReLU and repeat the experiments in this section.
 Do we still need gradient clipping?
 Why?

 :begin_tab:`mxnet`